 That was certainly in his favour – and yet not.
 Elizabeth did not mind that he cared nothing for their critical judgments of her, yet she would have preferred him to display a little more backbone and take a stance in defending her to them.
 She tried to convince herself that he did it when he was with them in private instead of a public place.

 For the remainder of the party, Mr. Bingley and Elizabeth danced and conversed with others, but when he was not with her, he often smiled in her direction.
 She hoped that by spending time with others, people would cease their staring and gossiping about the two of them.

-When Mr. Bingley took the floor with Charlotte, Elizabeth’s friend looked at her with an apologetic shrug, followed by a smile.
-Elizabeth shook her head and laughed, wondering what, if anything she would say to him as they danced.
+When Mr. Bingley took the floor with Charlotte, she looked at Elizabeth with an apologetic shrug, followed by a smile.
+Elizabeth shook her head and laughed, wondering what, if anything, her friend would say to him as they danced.
 She hoped Charlotte would not misrepresent her feelings to him.
 She turned away and collided with someone.
 She looked up into Mr. Darcy’s face.

 “Pray, excuse me, Miss Bennet.”